elimiller7/dst-assessment-2/README.md

 ### Requirements:

-Requirements are given in the respective Python notebooks or R Markdown files.
+Requirements are given in the respective Python notebooks, with automatic installs available.
+PyTorch may have to be installed manually.

 ## Evidence